 A Project Release can be submitted by any registered OpenNTF user.
 To contribute a project to OpenNTF you will need to:

-A Catalog Release is for projects that are production ready and that are end-user "install friendly".
-If you already have an existing project and feel that it is ready to be included in the OpenNTF Apache or GPL Catalogs you will need to:
+A Release of a Project that is production ready and end-user "install friendly", and that passes the OpenNTF IP scan, may be Cleared.
+If you already have an existing Project and feel that it is ready to be Cleared you will need to:

-- Send an email to IP-Manager at OpenNTF dot org asking to add the project release to the Catalogs.
-The IP Manager will then scan your code for IP issues, and once any issues have been resolved, an OpenNTF "Committer" will then be assigned to you and help you with this process.
+- Send an email to IP-Manager at OpenNTF dot org asking to clear the Project.
+The IP Manager will then scan your code for IP issues, and once any issues have been resolved, an OpenNTF "Committer" will then be assigned to check that the project is documented and loads properly.

-- Once your project has been approved, your application will be published to the respective Catalog.
+- Once your project has been approved, the Release will be flagged as Cleared.

 If You Have Questions